 She will be missed dearly by her children, Kathy Dunn and husband Jack Dunn, Tina Mercatoris and husband Rob Mercatoris, Randy Hain and wife Dawna Hain, Mikel Foust, Jeffre Foust and wife Kay Foust, Sherrie Yeates, and Laurie Payne; her sister, Linda Medina; fifteen grandchildren and thirteen great-grandchildren.

 A visitation will be held from 10 am - 12 pm, with a Celebration of Life to begin at 12 pm, on Tuesday, February 11th, at Hillier Funeral Home of BRYAN.

-To plant a tree in memory of Emma Jean Foust, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Emma Jean Foust, please visit our floral store.